pkdone/MongoSecurityPlaypen/README.md

 The OpenLDAP process (/usr/sbin/slapd) is running as a service on the 'centralit' VM, listening on port 389.

-The LDAP server is populated with the following users and groups via the files/openldap/basedomain.ldif.j2:
+The LDAP server is populated with the following users and groups via the project file "files/openldap/basedomain.ldif.j2":
 * User : cn=dbmaster,ou=Users,dc=WizzyIndustries,dc=com
 * User : cn=jsmith,ou=Users,dc=WizzyIndustries,dc=com
 * Group: cn=DBAdmin,ou=Groups,dc=WizzyIndustries,dc=com